Plant biosecurity guards against the risks of new outbreaks of pests, diseases and weeds at the Melbourne and Cranbourne Gardens.

 Myrtle Rust was widespread on the eastern seaboard of New South Wales (NSW) and in south-east Queensland, on over 150 properties and 150 Myrtaceae species of plants.
 Locations range from commercial plant nurseries, public gardens, parks and streetscapes to large areas of bushland.
 Under the right conditions, Myrtle Rust may slow regeneration of native forests after harvesting or bushfire and could, in extreme circumstances, change forest biodiversity.

-Since early 2012, plant surveillance has been increased significantly at both Melbourne and Cranbourne, with a concerted focus on monitoring of ‘sentinel plants’, that is, plants that have been identified as particularly susceptible to Myrtle Rust.
+Since early 2012, plant surveillance has been increased significantly at both Melbourne and Cranbourne Gardens, with a concerted focus on monitoring of ‘sentinel plants’, that is, plants that have been identified as particularly susceptible to Myrtle Rust.
 At RBG Melbourne, this includes landmark River Red Gums near Ornamental Lake and on Princes Lawn.
 Sentinel plants are checked during regular inspections by the Horticulture team, as are susceptible plants in high-traffic areas such as the Children’s Garden at Melbourne and the Australian Garden at Cranbourne.

 Some facts about Myrtle Rust